Crater Lake Circumnavigation Attempt

 The next morning we groggily awoke and peered out of the tent as the first light of day was beginning to creep over the horizon.
 Reluctantly I dragged myself out of my cozy sleeping bag and put on as many layers as I possibly could before heading out of the tent to make breakfast.

 After breakfast we took down camp while we watched the sun slowly creep higher in the sky and infiltrate every shadowy nook surrounding the lake.
 Both Alex and I took way too many photos but it was so hard to put the camera down when every moment the light seemed to shine in a new and more magical way.
-With all the self-disciple we could muster we tore ourselves away from the scene and began to head back to the car.
+With all the self-discipline we could muster we tore ourselves away from the scene and began to head back to the car.
 The snow was still in the shadows and we had a little more glide than the previous night but after a couple hours the snow had turned back to slush and our pace slowed to a crawl again.
 But finally, finally, we were back at the car and breaking into the snack stash we squirreled away in the glove box before we left.

 There was no doubt in my mind that we made the right decision when we turned back.